Doctor Who: The Fourth Doctor Adventures: Season 10 (2021)

-A tenth series was released from January 2021, featuring Louise Jameson as Leela and John Leeson as K9.
+A tenth series was released from January 2021, featuring Louise Jameson as Leela.
 Like Series 1 and 3, the stories are set between seasons 14 and 15 of the classic series.

 Dalek Universe: Prologue (2021)

 A prologue to the Tenth Doctor event Dalek Universe.

 Season 11 (2022)

 An eleventh series was released from January 2022, featuring the first appearance of Nerys Hughes as new companion Margaret.
 The stories will be set during season 14 of the classic series, specifically between The Deadly Assassin and The Face of Evil.

-Season 12
+Season 12 (2023)

 A twelfth series was released from January 2023, featuring Louise Jameson as Leela and the return of Nerys Hughes as Margaret.

-Season 13
+Season 13 (2024)

-A thirteenth series will be released from March 2024 in three volumes, featuring Christopher Naylor as Harry Sullivan and Eleanor Crooks as Naomi Cross.
+A thirteenth series was released from March 2024 in three volumes, featuring Christopher Naylor as Harry Sullivan and Eleanor Crooks as Naomi Cross.
 It will be connected with UNIT: Nemesis.